Solarisbank speeds up partner communication with Slack

 Solarisbank’s workforce has tripled since its launch, now with more than 300 employees from 50 countries, and counting.
 For Sandra Schaarschmidt, who has been in charge of internal communication since 2017, the increase in personnel has come with an uptick in Slack participation.

-Schaarschmidt herself waits until the new employee’s second day to get in touch with them.
-‘I say a quick hello, explain my role, and share more general information that’s important for them.
-Many use that moment to ask general questions, and then the ice is broken.’
+Schaarschmidt herself waits until the new employee’s second day to reach out.
+“I say a quick hello, explain my role, and share more general information that’s important for them.
+Many use that moment to ask general questions, and then the ice is broken.”
 The casual but effective Slack onboarding process has been well received.
-‘I’ve already gotten feedback that the new employees generally feel well supported because they’re immediately given a number of contact points in Slack.’
+“I’ve already gotten feedback that the new employees generally feel well supported because they’re immediately given a number of contact points in Slack.”

 Thanks to Slack, customers become partners